dereuromark/cakephp-shim/docs/Model.md

 All other 3.x options (fields, conditions, order, ...) are now supported using the 2nd `$options` array.

-Note that fo all these new custom finders you have to load the TreeBehavior on this model, first, though (just as you would with the former methods).
+Note that for all these new custom finders you have to load the TreeBehavior on this model, first, though (just as you would with the former methods).

+Also that you should be using the `Shim.Tree` behavior if you want to use the deprecation info, as those silence the core usage of it.